natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/platforms/github_platform.rst

 .. code:: python

+    # How to import the Issue class
+    from besser.agent.platforms.github.github_objects import Issue

     def issue_body(session: Session):
-        # Access through the Session to the IssuesOpened GithubEvent that triggered the transition
+        # Access through the Session to the IssuesOpened GitHubEvent that triggered the transition
-        event: GithubEvent = session.event
+        event: GitHubEvent = session.event
         # Wrap the issue object of the payload in our abstraction
         issue = Issue(event.payload['issue'])
         # Add a thanking message to the opened issue